 The poverty in Macedonia has been in the focus of policy and academic debates since the outset of transition.
-With respect to this, the empirical findings point out that the incidence of becoming or remaining poor among different population segments is unevenly distributed.
+With respect to this, the empirical findings point out that incidence of becoming or remaining poor among different population segments is unevenly distributed.
 For example, the poor persons are more likely to come from households that have many members, especially children and adults who are either economically inactive or unemployed.
 Additional characteristics which increase the probability of being poor are low educational achievement, belonging to less represented ethnic communities (for ex.
-Roma), living in suburban areas and in regions with low GDP per capita (World Bank, 2005; Gerovska Mitev, 2012).
-Having in mind the persistent pattern in poverty distribution among different population segments, one can expect that poverty in Macedonia is associated with high income inequality and potential social exclusion.
+Roma), living in suburban areas and in the regions with low GDP per capita (World Bank, 2005; Gerovska Mitev, 2012).
+Having in mind the persistent pattern in poverty distribution among different population segments, one can expect that the poverty in Macedonia is associated with high income inequality and potential social exclusion.
+In this context, the empirical findings from the Balkan region show that many episodes of growth have not been pro-poor (El Ouardighi and Somun-Kapetanovic, 2010), i.e. the growth has been often accompanied by a relative impoverishment and increased inequality.

 We further present the dynamics of poverty, growth of income and inequality in Macedonia during the period 2000-2014 (Figure 2).
-As a measure of poverty, we utilise the Headcount ratio as the most comprehansive indicator, while inequality has been assessed by the Gini index.
-The growth of average household incomes is taken as a growth measure.
-In order to present the three indicators on the same figure, we first standardise the variables, while in the subsequent econometric analysis the original values have been used.
+As measure of poverty we utilise the Headcount ratio, while the inequality has been assessed by the Gini index.
+As a growth measure is taken the growth of average household incomes.
+In order to present the three indicators on same figure we first standardise the variables, while in the subsequent econometric analysis have been used original values.